gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 - **We balance project management, delivery, and capacity building throughout these phases** to meet the partner’s needs and achieve our mission.

-- **The Implementation phase frequently includes some kind of acquisition** (either an assisted acquisition operated by TTS Consulting, or acquisition consulting with a partner’s acquisition folks).
+- **The Implementation phase frequently includes some kind of acquisition** (either an assisted acquisition operated by TTS, or acquisition with a partner’s acquisition folks).
 The sequence and duration of acquisition work depends on the needs of the partner.
 CoE tends to do the acquisition work right at the beginning of Implementation, while TTS typically does any acquisition work in parallel with the Implementation activities conducted by our fed team.

 - **Depending on the phase and scope of your project, there are various standards for delivery and compliance** that your team needs to adhere to.
 When relevant to common activities, laws, regulations, standards, and/or best practices are highlighted.